The Hemlock Hide Away

 The cabin has one bedroom with a Queen bed, full bath with an old 1948 clawfoot tub, shower and washer and dryer.
 The kitchen/dining area lacks nothing and seats 4 if needed.
 The living area has a futon, loveseat, recliner and large screen tv.

-The front porch overlooking the pond has numerous rockers and the back deck has the hot tub.
+The front porch overlooking the pond has numerous rockers and the back deck is covered and has a table and chairs.
 There is a Campfire area and picnic table next to the creek.
 The Kitchen is fully stocked.
 All linens are provided.

 You have all the privacy and seclusion you could ask for here, but you still have TV, wifi, and phone.
 We can supply firewood.